GiorgiR2/Morse-Simulator/README.md

 # MorseSim

-Morse Simulator to improve transmitting skills
+This is a Morse simulator, which could be used to improve transmitting skills.

 ![alt text](https://github.com/GiorgioRR/Morse-Simulator/blob/master/data/Screenshot_1.png)